 Auroville – A place which no nation could claim as its own

 Auroville is a complete city in itself.
 You can see people from various countries roaming around.
-There is a Visitor’s centre where you can get all the information about Auroville.
+There is a Visitor’s centre where you can get all the information about the place.
 You should visit the exhibition hall first to get a true glimpse of Auroville.

 The temple looks of a huge golden ball from far.
 The bright exterior is contrasted by a cool, serene, pure white interior.
-The top most floor has the meditation room, with one crystal ball right at the center illuminated by a ray of light from the roof.
-This is a place to concentrate, to forget ones woes.
+The top most floor has the meditation room, with one crystal ball right at the centre illuminated by a ray of light from the roof.
+This is a place to concentrate, to forget one’s woes.
 Silence is the greatest teacher here.
-It is the silence here that teachers, heals and helps us connect to our consciousness.
+The silence here teaches, heals and helps us connect to our consciousness.
 Even if you are not into meditation, just sitting there is a transcending experience The Matrimandir had left me wonderstruck at 13 and it still holds a special place in my heart.

 Auroville has a host of community programmes where a visitor can take part.
-Various workshops on painting, dance, music, pottery making, art are held in Auroville where a visitor can volunteer and work as intern.
+Various workshops on painting, dance, music, pottery making, art are held in Auroville where a visitor can volunteer and work as an intern.
 The visitors can volunteer to work in Auroville farms.
-In the forest zone of Auroville is located the Sadhana forest which also has a volunteering programme that aims on reforestation of severely eroded land.
-Learning and volunteering at Auroville can itself be an unique experience.
+In the forest zone of Auroville is located the Sadhana Forest which also has a volunteering programme that aims at reforestation of severely eroded land.
+Learning and volunteering here can itself be a unique experience.
 Auroville has been a hub of sustainability and eco practices.
 Plastic bottles and bags have been used for beautification purposes.
 Visitors can also undergo wellness therapies and workshop.

 Visit to Auroville is always a rejuvenating experience.
 To me Auroville is not just a place, but an idea, a destination where you can connect with your inner self.

 There are a few guest houses to stay here.
 To move around, renting a bike is the best option.